xeaft/librecall/README.md

     To build it from source, you will need `pyinstaller` (or some other Python packaging tools).\
     To download `pyinstaller`, you can either download it with `pip` - `python -m pip install pyinstaller`, or use your python package manager ([conda](https://docs.conda.io/en/latest/), [poetry](https://python-poetry.org/), ...).
 For Linux, its recommended to download the package from your distributions package manager.
 For Arch Linux, you use the [AUR](https://wiki.archlinux.org/title/Arch_User_Repository) with an [AUR helper](https://wiki.archlinux.org/title/AUR_helpers).
 With [yay](https://aur.archlinux.org/packages/yay), you use `yay -S pyinstaller`\
     \
-    Now that you have pyinstaller, you need to get the location of your "customtkinter" package.
+    Now that you have pyinstaller, you need to get the location of your "customtkinter" and "PIL" package.
 This is going to be in your `site-packages` folder under your python install.
 Common locations (by which i mean "my locations") are:\
-    On Windows: `C:\Users\[USERNAME]\AppData\Local\Programs\Python\Python[VERSION]\Lib\site-packages\customtkinter` - **use the full path, not `%localappdata%`**\
+    On Windows: `C:\Users\[USERNAME]\AppData\Local\Programs\Python\Python[VERSION]\Lib\site-packages\[PACKAGE]` - **use the full path, not `%localappdata%`**\
-    On Linux (system wide): `/usr/lib/python[VERSION]/site-packages/customtkinter`\
+    On Linux (system wide): `/usr/lib/python[VERSION]/site-packages/[PACKAGE]`\
     **don't blindly copy this, verify this for your environment.**\
-    Universally, you can get execute `python -c "import customtkinter; print(customtkinter.__file__)"` in your terminal. it will print the path for you.\
+    Universally, you can get execute `python -c "import PACKAGE; import os; print(os.path.dirname(PACKAGE.__file__))"` in your terminal. it will print the path for you.\
     \
-    Now that you got your CTK path, in your terminal, navigate to the project files and run, with your specified customtkinter path instead of "CTK_PATH":\
+    Now that you got your CTK and PIL paths, in your terminal, navigate to the project files and run, with your specified package paths instead of their placeholders:\
-    On Windows: `pyinstaller -w -y --clean -n Librecall -D -i img/icon.ico --add-data img;img --add-data CTK_PATH:customtkinter librecall.py`\
+    On Windows: `pyinstaller -w -y --clean -n Librecall -D -i img/icon.ico --add-data img;img --add-data CTK_PATH:customtkinter --add-data PIL_PATH:PIL librecall.py`\
-    On Linux: `pyinstaller -y --clean -n Librecall -D --add-data img:img --add-data CTK_PATH:customtkinter librecall.py`
+    On Linux: `pyinstaller -y --clean -n Librecall -D --add-data img:img --add-data CTK_PATH:customtkinter --add-data PIL_PATH:PIL librecall.py`

     (Troubleshooting) If you downloaded pyinstaller (via pip), but getting an error that pyinstaller wasnt found, either add it to your PATH, or use `python -m PyInstaller` instead of `pyinstaller`\
     \